-We were disappointed to find the present-day Lucca looks a lot like a salvage yard these days, with only one or two abandoned buildings, and they were in the middle of some very elaborately posted private property.
+We visited in 2005 and found present-day Lucca looks a lot like a salvage yard these days, with only one or two abandoned buildings, and they were in the middle of some very elaborately posted private property.
 It was pretty hard to get any good pictures, so we chose to photograph this abandoned farm just north of town.